The Ringy Blog

 Emotional Needs

 Directly ask about their budget in a non-confrontational way.
-For example, "Do you have a specific budget in mind for this project?"
+For example: "Do you have a specific budget range in mind for this project?"
 Present pricing options that align with their financial constraints.

-Ask questions about their desired implementation timeline.
-For example, "When would you ideally like to see this solution implemented?"
+Ask about their desired implementation timeline.
+For example: "When would you ideally like to see this solution up and running?"
+Present options with varying timelines to accommodate their schedule.

 3. Ask the Right Questions

-• Start with open-ended questions.
-Open-ended questions allow customers to provide detailed answers and reveal their needs, desires, and pain points.
+1. Start with open-ended questions.
+These allow customers to provide detailed answers and reveal their needs, desires, and pain points.

-• Focus on the customer's goals.
-By asking questions about the customer's goals, you can tailor your sales pitch to align with their objectives.
+2. Focus on the customer's goals.
+By understanding objectives, you can align your pitch with what actually matters to them.

-• Identify the customer's pain points.
-Understanding the customer's pain points helps you empathize with their situation and offer solutions to their challenges.
+3. Identify pain points.
+Understanding frustrations helps you empathize and offer targeted solutions.

-• What criteria will you use to determine the best solution?
+• What criteria will you use to evaluate the best solution?

 • What budget and timelines do you have in mind?

-• What are your expectations for the product/service?
+• What are your expectations for the product or service?

 4. Confirm the Issue

-Before you offer a solution, you'll need to confirm the customer's issue and address their concerns.
-Confirming the issue helps build trust, showing that you understand the customer's situation and can help them.
+Before you offer a solution, you need to confirm the customer's issue and address their concerns.
+This step builds trust because it shows you understand their situation and aren't just rushing to close.

 5. Offer a Solution

-Now that you understand the customer's needs, it's time to offer a solution.
-You can do this by presenting how your product or service can benefit them.
-Be sure to highlight the features and benefits in alignment with their desired outcome and any competitive advantages your product has over others.
+Now that you understand the customer's needs, it's time to present how your product or service can benefit them.
+Be sure to highlight features and benefits that align with their desired outcome, along with any competitive advantages your product has over alternatives.

 When discussing pricing, be transparent and upfront.
-This will make the customer feel more comfortable and confident in your offer.
-It's also important to check that they understand what you're offering, as this will help ensure clarity and communication.
+This makes the customer feel more comfortable and confident in your offer.
+Check that they understand what you're proposing, as clarity prevents buyer's remorse down the road.

-Finally, allow the customer space to process your solution before closing the deal.
-This gives them time to think it over and ask any questions they might have.
+Finally, allow the customer space to process your solution before pushing for a close.
+Give them time to think it over and ask any remaining questions.

 Basic Stages of Needs Based Selling

 At this point, you've identified the customer's needs and can begin to shape the conversation around them.
-But how do you move from understanding their needs to making a sale?
-That's where the basic stages of needs based selling come in.
+But how do you move from understanding to closing?
+That's where the basic stages come in.

 1. Research and Preparation